high-tech-hobo/instantColor/README.md

 # instantColor
-A fully (mostly) automated Instagram trand and posting system.
+A fully (mostly) automated Instagram trend and posting system.